Michigan No-Fault Insurance Coverage for Out-Of-State Accidents

 Payment of No-Fault personal protection insurance benefits for accidents occurring out of state.

 This No-Fault statute defines coverage for car accidents occurring outside of Michigan.

-For any motor vehicle accident occurring outside of Michigan, an accident victim is still entitled to the same no-fault benefits payable, as long as the auto accident occurs within the United States, its territories or Canada.
+For any motor vehicle accident occurring outside of Michigan, an accident victim may still be entitled to No-Fault benefits if the auto accident occurs within the United States, its territories and possessions, or Canada.